gramlib/code-base/README.md

-# a typescript lib starter repo
+# code-base: a typescript library

+Power by vscode source code